hepabolu/programming-by-stealth/docs/pbs86.md

 ### Function Expressions/Literals

-A [function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function), also known as a _function literal_ is a syntax for defining a function without giving it a name.
+A [function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function), also known as a _function literal_, is a syntax for defining a function without giving it a name.
 Function expressions/literals can be used anywhere a JavaScript value can be used.
 Because they don’t inherently have a name, they’re often referred to as _anonymous functions_.
 Note that you can assign a function literal/expression to a variable name.
 So you can name an anonymous function if you like!

 The syntax is simply: